rkern/line_profiler/README.rst

 * What version of Python do I need?

-    Both `line_profiler` and `kernprof` have been tested with Python 2.7, and 3.5-3.9.
+    Both `line_profiler` and `kernprof` have been tested with Python 3.5-3.9.
     Older versions of `line_profiler` support older versions of Python.

 To Do